ross-mckinney/epm-tracker/README.md

 ### setting an arena mask

-Within the first page of the Tracking Dialog window, you are asked to set an arena mask, which will be used to keep only those pixels (within each of the video frames) that fall within the EPM arena.
+Within the first page of the Tracking Dialog window, you are asked to set an arena mask, which will be used to keep only those pixels (within each of the video frames) that fall within the EPM arena (See Figure \ref{fig02}).

 The top three images in the "EPM Arena Mask" group box are as follows: (1) a raw image of the first frame of the selected video, (2) a binary image of the currently selected arena mask, and (3) an image of the arena mask placed on top of the raw image of the first frame of the selected video.
 Note that the white area in image (2) is retained, whereas the black area is discarded.
 Images (2) and (3) are initially black, and only show the specified arena when the user clicks the "Update Mask" button, described below.